ErikWegner/imoin/README.md

 ☑ Filter by a hostgroup
 ☑ Update panel contents on opening (for even larger results, split view to several html instances)
 ☑ Use toggle buttons
+☑ Remove third party libraries
+☑ Build a test server to do local, offline development
+☑ Clicking the icon opens the panel, shows a waiting screen, processes the stored data and finally updates the panel
+☑ Retrieve status data, update icon, store data

 To do
 =====